Skip to content

 Non-taxable Benefits

-When a taxpayer is entitled to claim the disability tax credit, he/she may not have to include in his/her income certain benefits received from his/her employer (see Section V).
+When a taxpayer is entitled to claim the disability tax credit, they may not have to include in their income certain benefits received from their employer (see Section V).